AVEgame/AVE/games/INSTRUCTIONS.md

 Making Your Own AVE Game
 ------------------------

-To make your own AVE game, have a look at the examples in this folder.
-At some point this help file will be more helpful...
+To make your own game for AVE, create a file with the extension `.ave` in this folder.

+If you use the text editor nano, the file `ave.nanorc` will enable useful syntax highlighting in `.ave` files.

 Rooms are started with #.
 There must be a space following this and then the unique ID of the room.